divemarkus/mlguide/README.md

 ---

-Each subfolder contains a `README.md` and sample files (scripts, YAML, and HTML) to help you get started quickly.
+Each subfolder contains a `README.md` and sample files (scripts, yml, bash, ps1) to help you get started quickly.

 ---